Best Steps To Grow Milkweed In Containers

 To prevent milkweed pods from breaking open, lightly attach these everyday objects around the plant.

 When the pods begin to split open, keep an eye on them to know when to cut them off and bring them inside.
-Each pod's seam can also be pressed to check if it begins to pop.
+You can also press each pod's seam to check if it begins to pop.

 2. Use Rubber Bands Or Twist Ties